Do I have to be a Seventh-day Adventist to get into the program?

 What is the average starting salary for a CLS?

-I was formerly a medical technologist in a country other than the United States.
-Can I get credit for the clinical training or work experience that I had in that country?
+I am a certified medical technologist in a country outside the United States.
+Can I get credit for the clinical training or work experience from my home country?

 California Department of Health Services